JOlivier92/fortran-fun/README.md

 ---

 This repository details some work I did in fortran during one quarter in graduate school.
 I am by no means a fortran expert, but I have definitely gained some exposure to this language during that time.

+---

+All files have comments walking through the details and logic of each project.